Traditional Plant-Based Cooking

 • Leave the cake for a few hours for the icing to completely set before wrapping and storing.

-• The gingerbread cake can be sliced into 9 generous sized portions or 18 smaller but decent size slices.
+• Gingerbread is tastier if left until the next day to cut and enjoy.
+The gingerbread cake can be sliced into 9 generous sized portions or 18 smaller but decent size slices.

 Or store the cake whole and simply cut a slice when required.

-• For a delicious pudding serve the gingerbread with hot vegan custard, vegan whipped cream or single pouring cream, or a scoop of vegan ice cream.
+• For a delicious pudding serve the gingerbread with hot vegan custard, vegan whipped cream or pouring cream, or a scoop of vegan ice cream.

 Notes